When did digital tachographs come in?

 The introduction of the

-digital tachograph can be considered a success, certainly bearing in mind the large variety of stakeholders involved in the system as expressed by the
+digital tachograph can be considered a success.
+We have to bear in mind the large variety of stakeholders involved in the system as expressed by the

 European commission's IMPACT ASSESSMENT on measures enhancing the effectiveness and efficiency of the tachograph system Revision of Council Regulation (EEC) No 3821/85 of July 2011.

-The digital tachograph serves as both an important part of national and international road safety and a valuable tool for freight and passenger transport fleet operators.
+The digital tachograph serves as both an essential part of national and international road safety and a valuable tool for freight and passenger transport fleet operators.